tari-project/rfcs/src/Process/TIP-PROC-0006_core_contributor_program.md

 > Link 1
 > Link 2
 > Link 3
 >
+> JimBob's contributions are backed by CompanyName Inc.
+>
 > Please provide your vote and feedback by August 24th!